-The Revolving Facility is ultimately denominated in United States dollars but accommodates Canadian dollar denominated advances up to the lesser of \$18 million and the Canadian dollar equivalent of US\$10 million.
-Of the Secured Notes issued at closing and outstanding, \$12.9 million are denominated in Canadian dollars.
+The Revolving Facility is ultimately denominated in United States dollars but accommodates Canadian dollar denominated advances up to the lesser of \$54 million and the Canadian dollar equivalent of US\$30 million.
+Of the Secured Notes outstanding at December 31, 2018, \$39.5 million are denominated in Canadian dollars.